clara-escanuela/gaussian-ellipsoid/README.md

 # gaussian-ellipsoid

-This code is based on this paper: https://arxiv.org/pdf/1211.0254.pdf
+The code is based on this paper: https://arxiv.org/pdf/1211.0254.pdf